-Further south, the channelled stream runs through Myers Park (site R11/2017) and below the Greys Avenue CSA, but excavations to level the CSA will not be required in the location of this site, and the archaeological levels are likely to be c.1.6m below the ground surface based on previous investigations.
-The site would therefore not be affected.
+Further south, the channelled stream runs through Myers Park (site R11/2017) and below the Greys Avenue carpark.
+Depending on the extent of previous modification in this area, the proposed shaft P4MH4 could expose remains relating to the site, and if so there may be some opportunity for archaeological observations during construction of the post and panel shaft.
+However, as previous investigations have only encountered remains at depths of c.1.6m or more, opportunities for observation during construction would be limited.

 Levelling earthworks will be required in the area of the historically recorded 19th century businesses in the western half of the CSA (R11/1936), which could expose deep features such as a basement floor or well.